 Jet fuel, building materials, metals and plastics—all are products of process technology.
 Process technology involves every aspect of chemical processing, including extracting chemicals such as oil and natural gas, refining them and carefully monitoring the process that makes it happen.
 Special instrumentation, pumps, turbines and compressors are designed to monitor and separate the chemicals that make up countless products we use every day.

 Process technology spans many industries.
 Power plants depend on it to maximize output and minimize emissions.
-Waste- and water-treatment plants use it to monitor industrial waste, environmental impact and human health and safety.
-In the pharmaceutical industry it's even used to develop the coating on aspirin.
+Waste and water-treatment plants use it to monitor industrial waste, environmental impact, and human health and safety.
+In the pharmaceutical industry it is even used to develop the coating on aspirin.

 Student Success Story

 Current starting pay rates for a process technician with an associate degree is about $55,000 to $65,000 per year, or about $25 per hour.
 An operator can make as much as $85,000 to $90,000 per year with overtime and holiday pay.
 College of the Mainland closely partners with the local industry to insure the right competencies are being taught in the classroom.
-College of the Mainland students have been extremely successful in their new jobs.
-Several of the students have set new records on entrance exams given by the local industry.
+COM students have been extremely successful in their new jobs, and several have set new records on entrance exams given by the local industry.
 Data from the state of Texas shows that the COM PTEC program has the highest placement rate after graduation of all PTEC programs in Texas.

 COMMUNITY COLLEGE PETROCHEMICAL INITIATIVE